 In The Kitchen

 Everyone has to eat, right?
-Treat someone to a cookbook that they’ll love.
+Whether it is traditional mince pies or a kitchen gadget, treat someone to a cookbook that they’ll love.
 Whether it’s a Jamie Oliver, Gordon Ramsay or Nigella Lawson is completely up to you.
 Maybe you can find a camping cookbook for lovers of the great outdoors or some specific to the food of a country like Italy or Brazil.
 You don’t need to buy new either, check out the book shelves of your nearest charity shops.
 Other ideas for the kitchen are recipe cards for those who have perhaps recently moved into their own home.

 On trend and at the right time of year, gifting a Christmas ornament means they can use it straight away.
 There are many themed decorations these days, from Marvel to Star Wars to Harry Potter, so whatever your friend is into, you can find something suitable.
 It’ll cost even less if you bought it in last year’s sale or if you’re not going to see them for a few days after Christmas Day, consider buying it in the Boxing Day sales for extra affordability.

 Like we mentioned above, head to a charity shop and pick up a cheap photo frame.
 Get a friend to take a photo of you – all phones have decent cameras these days.
 Then get it printed out, pop it in the frame and give it to your parents this year.
 They’ll love having an up to date photo of their kids for the wall or their desk.
 This is a great idea if you have your own kids too, perfect presents for Grandparents!